 If you work from home, remind your partner or roommate of your working schedule.

 Notwithstanding the location, set a control routine in your team.
 Be proactive and tell people what you have done today.
-This will ensure both yours and your team’s accountability.
+Being upfront will ensure both your and your team’s accountability.

 It’s always better to admit small lapses in productivity to yourself than to be forced to explain major failures to an entire team.